pomonam/kronfluence/README.md

 Kronfluence supports influence computations on `nn.Linear` and `nn.Conv2d` modules.
 See the [**Technical Documentation**](https://github.com/pomonam/kronfluence/blob/main/DOCUMENTATION.md) page for a comprehensive guide.

-### Examples
+### Learn More

-The [examples](https://github.com/pomonam/kronfluence/tree/main/examples) folder contains several examples on how to use Kronfluence.
+The [examples](https://github.com/pomonam/kronfluence/tree/main/examples) folder contains several examples.
-We plan to add more language model examples. **TL;DR** You need to prepare the trained model and datasets, and pass them into the `Analyzer`.
+We plan to add more examples in the future. **TL;DR** You need to prepare the trained model and datasets, and pass them into `Analyzer`.

 ```python
 import torch